Tuckaseegee, Berryhill, & Thrift Roundabout Construction

 - End Construction – 2018

 It is estimated that more than 15 parcels of land will be impacted by this project.
 Currently the DOT has set aside $200,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.